Gustavollema/gustavollema/README.md

 - 🔭 I still don't work in the programming area, but I'm falling in love with Front-End
 - 🌱 Studying Javascript and programming logic
-- 😍 I have basic knowledge of JS, HTML and CSS -->
+- 😍 I have basic knowledge of JS and HTML -->
 -->

 <div>